-4. The HomeLink indicator light will flash slowly and then rapidly after HomeLink successfully receives the frequency signal from the hand-held transmitter and the EVIC display will show "Channel X Training" (where X is Channel 1, 2, or 3).
-Release both buttons after the indicator light changes from the slow to the rapid flash or the EVIC display shows "Channel X Trained".
+- 4. The HomeLink indicator light will flash slowly and 3 then rapidly after HomeLink successfully receives the frequency signal from the hand-held transmitter.
+Release both buttons after the indicator light changes from the slow to the rapid flash. - 5.
+Press and hold the just trained HomeLink button and observe the indicator light.
+If the indicator light stays on constantly, programming is complete and your device should activate when the HomeLink button is pressed and released.